smokers10/infrast/README.md

 # User Management & Middleware
 ## Step 1: Configuration
-To use user management & middleware you should add more configuration to your YAML file, here the configuration:
+To use user management & middleware you should add more configuration to your YAML file and make sure you mark which postgres instace used for user management, here the configuration:
 ```
 user_management :
   message_template: